Ayn: A Tiny yet Competitive Indian Legal Language Model Pretrained from Scratch: Evaluation and Discussion

 \subsubsection{Impact of Length of Abstractive Summary Generation}

-Table~\ref{tab:eval-summ} shows the automatic summarization evaluation of zero shot summary generation of Paramanu-Ayn 97M across varying length of abstractive summary generation.
-We observe that Paramanu-Ayn scored the highest BERTScore of 0.5287 at summary generation length of 2048 tokens.
-ROUGE-1 and ROUGE-L scores are highest for the 2048-token summary, which reflects the best match in terms of unigram overlap and sequence length with the reference summary.
-The METEOR and BLEU scores are also strong, suggesting a better balance between precision, recall, and n-gram overlap compared to shorter summaries.
+To comprehensively assess the quality of generated summaries, we evaluated model performance using three widely adopted metrics: ROUGE-1 and ROUGE-L, METEOR, and BLEU.
+Table~\ref{tab:eval-summ} shows the abstractive summarization evaluation of zero shot summary generation of Ayn 88M across varying summary lengths.
+We observe that Ayn achieved the highest BERTScore of 0.5287 at a summary generation length of 2048 tokens, which also corresponds to the highest ROUGE-1 and ROUGE-L scores.
+This indicates that summaries of approximately 2,000 tokens strike an optimal balance between n-gram overlap and sequence length relative to the reference summaries.
+Furthermore, the METEOR and BLEU scores at this length are also strong, suggesting a better balance between precision, recall, and n-gram overlap compared to shorter summaries.
+Appendix~\ref{app:summaries-gen} presents the outputs of our pretrained Ayn model at varying token lengths.

-While longer summaries tend to perform well on some metrics (e.g., BLEU and METEOR), they show a decline in ROUGE-1 and ROUGE-L scores.
-This suggests that extremely long summaries may lose coherence or relevance compared to the reference summary, despite capturing more information.
-The METEOR score improves with longer summaries up to 5000 tokens, indicating that the model’s precision and recall enhance with the length.
-However, very long summaries (8192 tokens) show a slight decline, suggesting a possible trade-off between completeness and accuracy.
-The BLEU score increases with summary length, peaking at 2048 tokens and remaining relatively high for longer summaries.
-This reflects better n-gram overlap but also suggests that excessively long summaries might introduce redundancy or irrelevant content.